Communist state: Socialist state

 A socialist state is more than a form of government and can only exist in countries with a socialist economy.
 There are examples of several states that have instituted a socialist form of government before achieving socialism.
 The former socialist states of Eastern Europe were established as people's democracies (a developmental stage between capitalism and socialism).
-On the question of the Marxist–Leninist-ruled countries of Africa and the Middle East, the Soviet Union deemed none of them to be socialist states—referring to them as socialist-oriented states.
+Regarding the Marxist–Leninist-ruled countries of Africa and the Middle East, the Soviet Union deemed none of them socialist states—referring to them as socialist-oriented states.
 While many countries with constitutional references to socialism and countries ruled by long-standing socialist movements exist, within Marxist–Leninist theory a socialist state is led by a communist party that has instituted a socialist economy in a given country.
 It deals with states that define themselves either as a socialist state or as a state led by a governing Marxist–Leninist party in their constitutions.
 For this reason alone, these states are often called communist states.